jcurl/RJCP.base/configmgr/README.gitrj.md

         "perf": {
             "datastructures": {
                 "net48": "framework/datastructures/DatastructuresBenchmark/bin/Release/net48/RJCP.Core.DatastructuresBenchmark.exe",
-                "netcore31": "framework/datastructures/DatastructuresBenchmark/bin/Release/netcoreapp3.1/RJCP.Core.DatastructuresBenchmark.dll"
+                "net6": "framework/datastructures/DatastructuresBenchmark/bin/Release/net6.0/RJCP.Core.DatastructuresBenchmark.dll",
+                "net8": "framework/datastructures/DatastructuresBenchmark/bin/Release/net8.0/RJCP.Core.DatastructuresBenchmark.dll"
             }
 ```

 This defines a performance test called `datastructures` and executes it for .NET
-4.8, and .NET Core 3.1.
-The paths are relative to the base of the repository.
+4.8, .NET 6.0 and .NET 8.0.
+The paths are relative to the base of the
+repository.

 ### 4.3.
 Executing a Specific Performance Tests